OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 3. Retrieve the data from the Simulator This has a few steps:
   - As simulators use UUIDs to identify themselves, you could make it easer to locate the storage by creating a debug point and on that point execute `po NSHomeDirectory()`, which will reveal the location of where the simulator stores its contents.
 Otherwise you can do a `find ~/Library/Developer/CoreSimulator/Devices/ | grep <appname>` for the suspected plist file.
   - go to the directory printed with the given command
-  - copy all 3 folders found (Documents, Library, tmp)
+  - copy all three folders found (Documents, Library, tmp)
   - Copy the contents of the keychain, these can be found, since iOS 8, in `~/Library/Developer/CoreSimulator/Devices/<Simulator Device ID>/data/Library/Keychains`.
 4. Start the application on another simulator & find its data location as described in step 3.
 5. Stop the application on the second simulator, now overwrite the existing data with the data copied in step 3.